 Bile duct obstruction and infection are requisite for the development of cholangitis.
 Over 90% of cases are attributed to common bile duct stones.
 Other causes of obstruction include iatrogenic biliary instrumentation and endoprostheses.
 Less common causes include malignant biliary obstruction, benign bile duct strictures, ampullary adenomas, periductal adenopathy, choledochal cysts, parasites, and blood clots.

 Following bile duct obstruction and biliary stasis, infection may occur either by direct ascent from the bowel, or via the lymphatics or portal vein.
 The latter assumes translocation of bacteria from the bowel into the portal circulation and subsequent clearance of bacteria by the reticuloendothelial system with excretion into bile.
-Although the origin of infecting organisms is questionable, the most common organisms are enteric and often ...
+Although the origin of infecting organisms is questionable, the most common organisms are enteric ...